 Whether it’s blueberry, apple, pumpkin, or zucchini, muffins are super versatile and I love that.
 My recipe is designed to be able to support 1 cup of fruit or vegetable add ins.
 So, it’s not going to give you an entire serving of fruit with each muffin, but it’s a start.

 Sometimes I’ll whip up a quick streusel and add that to the top.
 That sounds fancy doesn’t it?
 It’s not really, it’s just oats, flour, and butter smashed together and added to the top of the muffin before it goes in the oven.
 It just adds a little something extra.
 And if we’re being honest, I really like to add some mini chocolate chips – and they have to be the minis, regular sized chocolate chips are just too big and overwhelming in muffins.

 I know zucchini overload season is almost upon us, so I have no doubt that you will start looking for zucchini recipes very soon.
-Keep this one on standby because you’re going to want to try these at least once.Print
+Keep this whole wheat chocolate chip zucchini muffins recipe on standby because you’re going to want to try these at least once.Print

 1 cup packed shredded zucchini

 1/2 cup 2% milk or plant based milk (both work well)